The physical basis of teleological evolutions

-We have seen that this is so because this quantum description is incomplete.
-In fact, completed by time-symmetrizing it, it turns out to be the quantum superposition of the causal loops we are dealing with.
+We have seen that the only possible way of completing it is by time-symmetrizing it.

+This cannot be done on the usual quantum description of quantum algorithms -- a unitary computation of the solution followed by its measurement -- which is itself trivially incomplete lacking the initial measurement.
+First, we must extend it to the upstream process of setting the problem.
+An initial measurement selects the problem-setting out of a quantum superposition (or mixture) of all the possible problem-settings; the unitary computation and measurement of the corresponding solution follow.
+We call this extended quantum description \textit{the ordinary quantum description of the quantum algorithm}, ordinary because is still a causal description that cannot describe causal loops.

-What should be time-symmetrized is the quantum description of the quantum algorithm with respect to the problem-solver.
-We should require that the selection of the information that specifies the sorted out pair ``problem-setting and corresponding solution'' evenly shares between the initial and final measurements in a quantum superposition of all the possible ways.
-In each time-symmetrization instance, the outcome of the initial measurement unitarily propagates forward in time until becoming the state immediately before the final measurement; time-symmetrically, the outcome of the final measurement propagates backward in time by the inverse of the time-forward unitary transformation until replacing the previous outcome of the initial measurement.
+Then, we time-symmetrize this ordinary quantum description by requiring that the determination of the problem-setting, and thus also that of the corresponding solution, evenly shares between the initial measurement of the problem-setting and the final measurement of the solution.
+For each possible way of evenly sharing, the part of the selection ascribed to the initial measurement unitarily propagates forward in time until becoming the state immediately before the final measurement; the part performed by the final measurement propagates backward in time, by the inverse of the time-forward unitary transformation, until replacing the previous outcome of the initial measurement.